chteufleur/HTTPAuthentificationOverXMPP/README.md

 ```

 ### Configure
 Configure the gateway by editing the ``httpAuth.cfg`` file in order to give all XMPP component and HTTP server informations.
+An example of the config file can be found in [the repos](https://git.kingpenguin.tk/chteufleur/HTTPAuthentificationOverXMPP/src/master/httpAuth.cfg).

 XMPP
  * xmpp_server_address : Component server address connection (default: 127.0.0.1)